DiligentCoder-20022001/TypeTester/README.md

 A website to measure your typing speed and accuracy along with the time elapsed

-Beginning 2021 on a simple note I have developed a simple project which measures the typing speed of an induvidual given a paragraph and an input paragraph.
+Beginning 2021 on a simple note I have developed a simple project which measures the typing speed of an induvidual given an input paragraph.

 ## How to play the game?